flatcar-archive/flatcar-docs/os/booting-on-openstack.md

 Optionally add the `--visibility public` flag to make this image available outside of the configured OpenStack account tenant.

-## Flatcar Linux Configs
+## Container Linux Configs

-Flatcar Linux allows you to configure machine parameters, launch systemd units on startup and more via Flatcar Linux Configs.
+Flatcar Linux allows you to configure machine parameters, launch systemd units on startup and more via Container Linux Configs.
 These configs are then transpiled into Ignition configs and given to booting machines.
 Jump over to the [docs to learn about the supported features][cl-configs].
-We're going to provide our Flatcar Linux Config to OpenStack via the user-data flag.
-Our Flatcar Linux Config will also contain SSH keys that will be used to connect to the instance.
+We're going to provide our Container Linux Config to OpenStack via the user-data flag.
+Our Container Linux Config will also contain SSH keys that will be used to connect to the instance.
 In order for this to work your OpenStack cloud provider must support [config drive][config-drive] or the OpenStack metadata service.

 [config-drive]: http://docs.openstack.org/user-guide/cli_config_drive.html

-A common Flatcar Linux Config for OpenStack looks like:
+A common Container Linux Config for OpenStack looks like:

 ```yaml container-linux-config:openstack-metadata
 etcd: